uob-coms20007/uob-coms20007.github.io/computability/rice.md

 of computable functions that return $0$ on input $0$. ▣

+### Example 2

-*Example 2.* Suppose that we want to decide whether a program terminates on all inputs.
+Suppose that we want to decide whether a program terminates on all inputs.
 This amounts to asking whether the function it computes is in the set

 $$